mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 ^ look to functional programming for inspiration on how to build the systems in an understandable and testable way. there is a ton of great literature out there. haskell and purescript frameworks and even academic papers. the applicative router i demoed was mostly built on the ideas i found in a paper from 2010 called "Invertible syntax descriptions: Unifying parsing and pretty printing", and it solved a real need in an amazing way. the amount of code in our router is a fraction of the amount of code in most routers out there today, and there is zero boilerplate or codegen.

 ^ and lastly, focus on small composable pieces. it should all just be functions. i never met a pure function i didn't like because they can also be reused and composed in ways i never could have imaged.

 ---
+[.build-lists: true]

+# Future directions

+^ Swift.js

+^ look at kotlin

+^ data type generics. serveant and purescript libs

+^ codable can derive html forms kinda

+^ apple can be more public with their desire for swift to go beyond ios/macos. it was nice to hear chris lattner's ambitions

+---